 A quorum must be present for council to conduct business.
-101 Such a quorum may be established by the presence of either three council members and the mayor or four council members.
-102 Council may hold meetings at times and places of its choice as long as the meetings take place within the borough.
-103 president of council may serve as acting mayor.
-See, e.g., Levin v.
-Woodbine, 181 N.J.
-Super.
-61, 67, 71 (Law Div.
-1981) (if a mayor is absent for eight weeks without express approval of majority of the governing body, the absence creates a vacancy that should be filled as early as possible).
+Such a quorum may be established by the presence of either three council members and the mayor or four council members.
+Council may hold meetings at times and places of its choice as long as the meetings take place within the borough.

 The council may convene special meetings.
 The mayor may call such meetings, or, if the mayor neglects or refuses to do so, a special meeting may be called by four members of the council.
-105 If a special meeting is called, all members of council must be notified personally or by notice left at the member's residence.
-106
+If a special meeting is called, all members of council must be notified personally or by notice left at the member's residence.

 The mayor is the head of the municipal government and has all powers provided by general law.
-107 The mayor ensures that state and borough laws are followed, the welfare of the people is protected and "peace and good order" is maintained.
-108 The mayor also presides over council meetings.
-109
+The mayor ensures that state and borough laws are followed, the welfare of the people is protected and "peace and good order" is maintained.
+The mayor also presides over council meetings.